HakaiInstitute/kelp-o-matic/docs/cli.md

   --species / --presence  Segment to species or presence/absence level.
                           [default: presence]
   --crop-size INTEGER     The size for the cropped image squares run through
-                          the segmentation model.  [default: 512] --padding INTEGER       The number of context pixels added to each side of the image crops.  [default: 256] --batch-size INTEGER    The batch size of cropped image sections to process together.  [default: 1] --gpu / --no-gpu        Enable or disable GPU, if available.  [default: gpu] --help                  Show this message and exit.
+                          the segmentation model.  [default: 1024] --gpu / --no-gpu        Enable or disable GPU, if available.  [default: gpu] --help                  Show this message and exit.
 ```